• Recipes

 Instructions

-Prepping The Grouper
+Prepping The Black Grouper

 • Slice your Black Grouper fillets into thin slices.
 You can cut them small or large depending on how you like it.

-6 oz Black Grouper Fillet
+6 oz Black Grouper Fillets

 • Place in your medium sized bowl.